tigercosmos/node-color-log/README.md

 `node-color-log` is a logger package for NodeJS and browsers.
 It provides more functions than the origin `console.log`.
 You can log text with colorful fonts and colorful backgrounds.
 Also, it has 4 levels log, including `debug`, `info`, `warn` and `error`.
 Give you a much better experience while developing JavaScript projects.

-Winston and Pino are famous loggers for JaveScript, but they are too heavy and fancy.
+Winston and Pino are famous loggers for JavaScript, but they are too heavy and fancy.
 Sometimes we just want to have a simple logger, and don't want to spend time learning a fancy library.
 Then, `node-color-log` is your best choice.

 ## Demo